arbox/data-science-with-ruby/readme.md

-A lot of useful resources on this list come from the development by [The Ruby Science Foundation][sciruby], our [contributors][contributors] and our own day to day work on various ML applications.
+A lot of useful resources on this list come from the development by [The Ruby Science Foundation][sciruby], our [contributors][contributors] and our own day to day work on various data intensive applications.
+Read [why](#wait-but-why) this list is awesome.

 :sparkles: Every [contribution](#contributing) is welcome!
 Add links through pull requests or create an issue to start a discussion.